 In Vivo Imaging

-In vivo department focuses its activities on preclinical isotopic (PET, SPECT & autoradiography), X-Rays (µCT), magnetic resonance (MRI 9.4T & 1T), optical (BLI, FLI & CLI), and photoacoustic (MSOT) multimodal imaging approaches.
+The In Vivo Department focuses its activities on multimodal preclinical imaging, including isotopic techniques (PET, SPECT, and autoradiography), X-ray imaging (µCT), magnetic resonance imaging (MRI 9.4T and 1T), optical imaging (BLI, FLI, and CLI), and photoacoustic imaging (MSOT).

 Nuclear Molecular Imaging & CT Non-Ionising Molecular Imaging